Fredobedo/JVS2X/README.md

  <BR>It acts as an interface between the host and the Arcade IO Board, converting JVS protocol to USB (software HID Device).
  <BR>The host (home console/PC) will detect it as a compatible game controller/Keyboard.
  <BR>
- <BR>The Device Controller has 3 HID interfaces; 2 gamepads + 1 debug.
-In other words, it 'emulates' 2 gamepads.
+ <BR>The composite Device exposes 3 HID interfaces: 2 gamepad controllers + 1 debug.
+HID
  <BR>Here are the systems compatible as of today:
  <BR>&nbsp&nbsp&nbsp-&nbspSony Plastation 3 (Home button supported: 'Start + Button 1')
  <BR>&nbsp&nbsp&nbsp-&nbspMicrosoft Windows